 Sleep is essential to our survival.
 Dr. Winter points out that our brain insists that we sleep.
 Eventually, no matter how poor the quality of your sleep or how sleep deprived you are, you will fall asleep.
 You might find the road to sleep to be a rocky one, but sleep is something that happens to all of us (even Rolling Stones guitarist Keith Richards).

-This book made me think about the difference between sleep deprivation, being fatigued, and poor sleep.
-Understanding these differences is essential to understanding he sleep remedies described later in the book.
+This book made me think about the difference between sleep deprivation, fatigue, and poor sleep.
+Understanding these differences is essential to the sleep remedies described later in the book.

 The chapter entitled Sleep Stages delivers an excellent overview of the structure of sleep and why it is important that your transition between the different sleep stages in the correct order.
 I appreciated the explanation of the different sleep stages when, later in the book, Dr. Winter discusses sleep studies.
 During a sleep study, the sleep technician generates a reading of your sleep pattern called a polysomnogram.
 I was able to leverage my learning from the Sleep Stages chapter to interpret the output from a polysomnogram.